 First, think about what you want from a Pilates program.

-- A Pilates instructor can work with you and design a customer program suited for you.
+A Pilates instructor can work with you and design a custom program suited for you.

-The bottom line is that you should feel inspired, motivated and challenged with your Pilates or other fitness routines, as you'll be more likely to get the results you want.
+Next, define your goals and talk to your instructor.
+As an instructor, I’m here to help you get what you want out of your sessions, but they need to be consistent and there is always a little bit of “homework” involved.
+Classical Pilates is a workout.
+It can be challenging, but if you stick with it, you’ll get results.
 There are many types of Pilates instruction to choose from these days and knowing you have a choice, have fun and choose the type of class or instructor that suits you, your body, your workout style and most of all one that brings a smile to your face.